SEO can be a tricky discipline to master. It’s continually evolving, and what works for one business could have the opposite effect on another.

 On-page SEO is crucial because it helps you get found by targeted visitors, and conversely, helps targeted visitors find you, and as a result, brings more high quality, organic traffic to your site.

 Off-page SEO refers to the overall quality of your site and how valuable it is.
 You can measure this by analysing a number of factors, but primarily, your domain authority.
-To get an idea of this, type in your URL here.
+To get an idea of this, paste in your URL here.

 The reason for this is that Google’s mission is to provide its users with the best experience, which is why you should aim to deliver the best quality content, alongside the best user experience.
 This is achieved by using the following: